plentymarkets/plentyshop-pwa/docs/config/middleware.md

 ## Setting the API endpoint

-Create file with the name .env in the directory apps/server with the following content:
+Create a `.env` file in the `apps/server` directory with the following content:

 ```
 API_ENDPOINT=https://mevofvd5omld.c01-14.plentymarkets.com